djoole/couchpotato.provider.HDO/README.md

 Options available :
 - Ignore Year (if unchecked, release year from CP is used to narrow the search.
 Might want to check it is a wrong year is set on HDO side)
-- Download only torrents with at least a VO audio track
-- Download only torrents with at least a VF audio track
-- Download only torrents with at least a VFQ audio track
-- Download only torrents with MULTI (VO and VF) audio tracks
-- Download only torrents with x265 encoding

 #Contribute/Issues